howardchina/howardchina/README.md

 - 👋 Hi, I’m howard
 - 👀 I’m interested in surgical robotics and computer vision
-- 📫 Feel free to contact me by email howard@tju.edu.cn
+- 📫 Feel free to contact me by email qihe@cuhk.edu.hk & howard@tju.edu.cn

 <!---
 howardchina/howardchina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.